huggingface/blog/diffusers-2nd-month.md

 ### Diffusers Interpret

-[Diffusers interpret](https://github.com/JoaoLages/diffusers-interpret) is a explainability tool built on top of `diffusers`.
+[Diffusers interpret](https://github.com/JoaoLages/diffusers-interpret) is an explainability tool built on top of `diffusers`.
 It has cool features such as:

 * See all the images in the diffusion process
 * Analyze how each token in the prompt influences the generation